- Docs

 Once Troy Server is installed, adding plugins is straightforward.
 You have four options:

-- Upload a ZIP file — Select a file, done
+- Upload a ZIP file โ Select a file from your computer.

-- Connect a GitHub repository — Automatic releases from tags
+- Connect a GitHub repository โ Import releases from tags automatically.

-- Connect a WordPress.org plugin — Automatic releases from tags
+- Connect a WordPress.org plugin โ Import releases from WordPress.org automatically.

 Plugins vs Packages: